How knowhow reduces LCOE in offshore wind

 The first phase - planning and development

 The survey tasks during this phase are often done by various actors using different types of vessels.
-Ulstein has an extensive track record in designing and constructing offshore support vessels that are capable of performing these tasks, including environmental, geophysical and geotechnical surveying.
+Ulstein has an extensive track record in designing and constructing offshore support vessels capable of performing these tasks, including environmental, geophysical and geotechnical surveying.

 Phase two: Substructure installation